If you’ve been active on Facebook for a couple of years, you’ve probably seen a huge drop in Facebook reach and performance.

 Should you pay for Facebook ads reach?

-Here are a few objectives companies have:
+Here are a few common objectives companies aim for with Facebook ads:

-• Connect with their audience
+- Engage with their audience

 7 proven strategies to boost your Facebook reach